 You can find conditions that automatically qualify on the Compassionate Allowances list.
 The list contains over 200 diseases.
-These are medical conditions that automatically meet disability benefits standards.
+These are medical conditions that automatically meet disability benefits standards, and it gets updated every year.

 Compassionate Allowances Conditions